Mission 11 · Stage 2

 Think of it like

-Like asking “Is the door open?” before turning on a light.
+It's like asking "Is someone at the door?" before turning on the porch light.

 Meet the parts